sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/adminui.rst

    :align: left

 Each entry has icons on the right side that allow the given site to be edited, deleted, or opened.

 Creating and Editing Sites
 --------------------------
 To create a new site, click on the **Add New Site** button at the top of the site list page.
-For an existing site, click the edit icon at the right side of the site entry.
+To change an existing site, click the edit icon at the right side of the site entry.
 The following sections cover information needed to create or edit a site.

 Edit Site - Site Details Tab